 The next thing is to go download the “my fitness pal app” on your phone.
 Now I know you don’t want to count calories.
 I understand it’s incredibly hard, menial, and terrible.
 Here is the deal.
 If you continue to count calories for the next week, you will be shocked at the calorie content of your favorite foods.
 Some will be lower, but most will be much higher.

 After you get an idea of how much calories your foods have, I say stop counting calories.
 Just count grams of protein.
-If you make sure to get your 75% of your bodyweight in grams of protein, you will be doing well.
+If you make sure to get your 75% of your body weight in grams of protein, you will be doing well.
 If you want to do this the right way, eat whole foods, and cut down on fatty foods, like ground beef, and fatty steaks.
-Following these easy rules, I can guarantee that results will come through in weeks!
+Following these relaxed rules, I can guarantee that results will come through in weeks!

-Now, this is probably the most underrated pillar of fitness that beginning bodybuilders need.
-When you’re stressed out and sleeping 6 hours a week, it takes a huge toll on your body.
-In fact, most of your growth and recovery happens in your sleep.
+Now, this is probably the most underrated pillar of building muscles that beginning bodybuilders need.
+When you’re stressed out and sleeping 6 hours a week, it takes a significant toll on your body.
+Most of your growth and recovery happens in your sleep.
 Taking away from that can seriously hurt your potential.
-In fact, there has been tons of research done on the topic, and scientists are starting to coin the term sleep debt.
+There has been tons of research done on the topic, and scientists are starting to coin the term sleep debt.

-Now, this is probably the least important thing you need out of the 4 pillars, but still, it is also the most frequently talked about when considering bodybuilding.
-For beginners, this can be a difficult field to navigate, with so many people telling you all kinds of loony tunes junk science.
+Now, this is probably the least important thing you need out of the four pillars, but still, it is also the most frequently talked about when considering bodybuilding.
+For beginners, this can be a challenging field to navigate, with so many people telling you all kinds of loony tunes junk science.